Knowledge base

 Enable or disable the PHP set_time_limit function

-To access website management:
+To access the website management:

-1. Click here to access the management of your product on the Infomaniak Manager (need help?).
+1. Click here to access the management of your website on the Infomaniak Manager (need help?).

-2. Click directly on the name assigned to the product concerned:
+2. Click directly on the name assigned to the website in question:

-3. Click on Manage under Advanced settings:
+3. Click on Manage advanced settings:

-4. Click on the PHP / Apache tab.
+4. Click on the PHP / Apache tab:

 Has this FAQ been helpful?

-Site location
+Website location

 Connecting to the server

-Downloading the site
+Downloading the website

 Downloading the database